-Yes, we know that late afternoon and evening meetings are not the most convenient for everyone BUT it is the only time most of you are free.
+Yes, we know that late afternoon and evening meetings are not the most convenient for everyone, BUT it is the only time most of you are free.
 If you are unable to attend a meeting, PLEASE STOP BY THE PREMED OFFICE BEFORE THE NEXT FRESHMAN PREMED MEETING TO MAKE IT UP!!!
-(Note: We didn't say it was going to be easy–just that it could be done if you want it badly enough.)
+(Note: We didn't say gaining admission into medical, dental, etc. school was going to be easy–just that it could be done if you want it badly enough.)

 Third, you should check the email address that you submitted when you signed-in with the PM Office AT LEAST ONCE A DAY for important messages regarding summer programs, premed advising, and upcoming events.
 Be sure to add the Premed Office's "reply to" email address (email@example.com) to your email "contacts" to ensure that our messages are NOT being filtered as junk or spam mail.
 Also, you should pay attention to special signs in and around the Premed Office (NCF 108) and in the elevators in the NCF Science Building and the Science Annex regarding health professions school recruiters, premed meetings, etc.

 Fourth, new premeds should DEFINITELY plan on utilizing the University's Resource Centers for assistance with General Biology, General Chemistry, Math, and other areas.
 More information regarding the various Resource Centers may be obtained by visiting the Student Academic Success Office (SASO) website http://www.xula.edu/saso/index.html.